COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 ### First Period: from 11 to 23 of March 2020

 <div style="text-align: justify">
-This is the period during which people in the UK were being told to stay at home and avoid all but essential trips. <strong>Figure 5(A)</strong> looks at local authorities with high density (density greater or equal to 1033.0 hab/km²) versus low density (less than 1033.0 hab/km²); the figure indicates that the *stay at home* message had a different effect in high and low-density local authorities.
+This is the period during which people in the UK were being told to stay at home and avoid all but essential trips. <strong>Figure 5(A)</strong> looks at local authorities with high density (density greater or equal to 1033.0 hab/km²) versus low density (less than 1033.0 hab/km²); the figure indicates that the <em>stay at home</em> message had a different effect in high and low-density local authorities.
 Locations with high density tend to have a small degree of mobility but from these,  local authorities with a higher degree of mobility had a higher degree of change (slope).
 For the case of low density areas, we see a milder effect and a wider diversity of degree of mobility; even at the end of the period some locations still have a high degree of mobility despite the significant decreases (slope).
 </div>

 <div style="text-align: justify">